rajdavies/pp4-three-lions/README.md

 Other features the user can utilise is editing previous posts and deleting them alltogether within their personal posts page.
 This enables the user to manage their content as they see fit.

-Gym Buddy is a Django framework app.
-The user's workout data is stored in a database with PostgreSql and the app is hosted on Heroku.
+Three Lions is a Django framework app.
+The user's post data is stored in a database with PostgreSql and the app is hosted on Heroku.

 Below is the link to the live website.

-## Project Planning Phase
+## Project Planning

 The main goal for this project was to create a simple, user-friendly application that allows the user to: